 A wonderful Sherpa was hired to man the “Clinic”.
 This was Tashi, an older Sherpa with an incredible wealth of Himalayan mountaineering experience.
 He belonged to the old breed of Sherpa; incredibly loyal, strong, self-assured, at peace with himself and the world and of impeccable character.
 He had traveled the whole of Nepal with Tony Hagen.

+In the fall of 1973 the aid-post at Pheriche opened for the first time with initially, a French nurse, Danielle Laigret.
 Another volunteer nurse by the name of Dolly Lefever from the United States was sent up to the clinic later in the fall of 1973, and she stayed until late January 1974.
-Tashi and she lived in a rented Yak herder's hut with a dirt floor, rough hewed beams and the usual stone masonry without any caulking or mortar.
+Tashi and she lived in a rented Yak herder's hut with a dirt floor, roughhewed beams and the usual stone masonry without any caulking or mortar.
 In other words, it was a rather limited accommodation.
-Dolly found life there in Pheriche a bit difficult, when the cold weather and winter storms set in, she and Tashi moved to Thyangboche, where wood was more plentiful.
+Dolly found life there in Pheriche a bit difficult, when the cold weather and winter storms set in, she and Tashi moved to Tyangboche, where wood was more plentiful.

 The first physician who worked for the HRA was Dr. John Winter, who manned the Yak hut at Pheriche in the fall of 1974.
 There were quite number of cases of altitude illness and other medical problems, but no one died that had actually made it to the clinic.
 Dr. Winter didn't do research, but he did make some interesting observation.
 He felt that the onset of altitude illness was not related to the rate of ascent, and that it must be primarily an individual predisposition.
 Subsequent studies have shown this not to be the case, but his observations on individual predisposition were interesting.